Famous Astronomer and Physicist (and much more), Galileo once said: “Measure what is measurable and make measurable what is not so.”

 CPL = Marketing Spend / Total New Leads

-However, this metrics has a few associated constraints:
+However, these metrics have a few associated constraints:

 Now that CPL offers a few constraints, one metrics that comes to the rescue id CPQL.
 And as the name suggests it helps to focus on the qualified leads instead of just a lead.CPQL is calculated as similar to CPL, with the elimination of unqualified leads: